microsoft/pxt-adafruit/docs/js/classes.md

 and objects are built from these classes.

 Starting with ECMAScript 2015, also known as ECMAScript 6, JavaScript programmers will be able to build their applications using this object-oriented class-based approach.
-TypeScript, allows you to use these techniques now, compiling them down to JavaScript that works across all major browsers and platforms, without having to wait for the next version of JavaScript.
+TypeScript, allows you to use these techniques.

 Let's take a look at a simple class-based example: